-Ms. Michelle Smith serves as the intake coordinator for all reports of gender-based discrimination involving employees and third-parties.
-Ms. Smith meets with both complainants and respondents and may implement interim measures of support for both parties, when necessary to stop and prevent the effects of gender-based discrimination.
-Ms. Smith refers complaints to the Equal Employment Opportunity and Affirmative Action Office and she can be reached at The Administrative Services Building, The University of Akron, Akron, OH, 44325-4733, (330) 972-5146 or msmith5@uakron.edu.
+Ms. Tami Hannon serves as the intake coordinator for all reports of gender-based discrimination involving employees and third-parties.
+Ms. Hannon meets with both complainants and respondents and may implement interim measures of support for both parties, when necessary to stop and prevent the effects of gender-based discrimination.
+Ms. Hannon processes complaints through the Equal Employment Opportunity and Affirmative Action Office.
+Ms. Hannon can be reached at The Administrative Services Building, The University of Akron, Akron, OH, 44325-4733, (330) 972-7300 or tlz2@uakron.edu.